Pest of the Month: The Mosquito — How to Protect yourself from the World’s Most Dangerous Insect

 - Wear light colored clothing; cover up with long sleeves and pants if possible.

 For the best protection against mosquitoes, follow CDC and EPA advice when choosing an insect repellent.
 The main ingredients that have been proven to prevent mosquito bites are: DEET, lemon eucalyptus oil, picardin, and IR3535.
-There are guidelines you should know about what level of concentration is best, and it is important to follow instructions for proper application.
+Stay Away® Mosquitoes is a skin-friendly insect repellent that provides proven protection for up to 14 hours.